대수적 구조

 Definition 1 A magma \((A, \star)\) satisfying the associative law is called a semigroup.

-The homomorphism, substructure, and quotient structures defined on a magma all carry over to semigroups without any modification.
+The homomorphisms, substructures, and quotient structures defined on a magma require no modification and remain well-defined for semigroups.
 In particular, if \(A\) is a semigroup, then any submagma \(S\) of \(A\) is also a semigroup.

-On the other hand, an arbitrary element of a set \(A\) is the same as a function from a singleton \(\ast\) to \(A\). ([Category Theory] §Representable Functors, ⁋Example 2) From this perspective, the fact that \(e:\ast\rightarrow A\) is an identity element means that the following diagram
+On the other hand, an arbitrary element of a set \(A\) is the same as a function from the singleton \(\ast\) to \(A\). (§Representable Functors, ⁋Example 2) Applying this viewpoint, the fact that \(e:\ast\rightarrow A\) is an identity element means that the following diagram

 commutes.

-Definition 3 If a semigroup \((A,\star)\) has an identity element, it is called a monoid.
+Definition 3 If a semigroup \((A,\star)\) has an identity element, we call it a monoid.

-Since a monoid is well-defined only when we have the set \(A\), the operation \(\star\) defined on it, and the identity element \(e\) for \(\star\), we denote a monoid by a tuple such as \((A,\star, e)\).
-From the above discussion, we see that a monoid is a monoid object in \(\Set\). ([Category Theory] §Monoid Objects, ⁋Definition 1)
+Since a set \(A\), an operation \(\star\) defined on it, and an identity element \(e\) for \(\star\) are all required for a monoid to be well-defined, we denote a monoid by a tuple such as \((A,\star, e)\).
+From the above discussion, we see that a monoid is a monoid object in \(\Set\). (§Monoid Objects, ⁋Example 2)

-Some care is needed when defining monoid homomorphism and submonoid.
-For example, for two monoids \((A,\star,e)\) and \((A',\star',e')\), a magma homomorphism \(f:A\rightarrow A'\) need not preserve the identity element, so a monoid homomorphism is defined to also preserve the data of the identity element \(e\).
+Some care is needed when defining monoid homomorphisms and submonoids.
+For example, given two monoids \((A,\star,e)\) and \((A',\star',e')\), a magma homomorphism \(f:A\rightarrow A'\) need not preserve the identity element, so a monoid homomorphism is defined as one that also preserves the identity element \(e\).

 Definition 4 For two monoids \((A, \star, e)\) and \((A',\star', e')\), a magma homomorphism satisfying \(f(e)=e'\) is called a monoid homomorphism.